Euthanasia and assisted suicide in the Netherlands: Foreign views

+Under the regime of Adolf Hitler, Nazi Germany carried out campaigns of mass murder through Aktion T4, an involuntary euthanasia program conducted between 1939 and 1945.
+The program targeted people with disabilities, mental illnesses, and chronic illnesses whom the Nazi government considered “life unworthy of life.”
+Historians estimate that around 70,000 people were killed during the program’s official phase from 1939 to 1941, while related killings continued throughout World War II.

+After the German occupation of the Netherlands in 1940, Nazi racial and medical policies also influenced parts of Dutch society and healthcare.
+Aktion T4 later became an important reference point in discussions about euthanasia and medical ethics in the Netherlands and other countries, although it was fundamentally different from the Netherlands’ modern voluntary euthanasia laws.

 In 2012, United States Republican presidential candidate Rick Santorum claimed that forced euthanasia accounted for 4.2% of all deaths in the Netherlands and that elderly Dutch people wear a bracelet reading “Do not euthanize me.”, but these claims have been disproven.
 The lack of a formal statement by Dutch officials on the matter angered Dutch politician Frans Timmermans, who demanded minister of foreign affairs Uri Rosenthal to take a public stance against such assertions.

 The 2019 suicide of 17-year-old Noa Pothoven led to false reports in English-language media that she had been granted an assisted death.

 The euthanasia of 29-year-old Zoraya ter Beek in May 2024, who had been a sufferer of chronic depression, autism, anxiety disorder and psychotraumas, and who decided that she wanted a medically-assisted death, attracted international attention.